elementary-Inc/blog/_posts/2020-07-01-updates-for-june-2020.md

 ---
 title: "Hera Updates for June, 2020"
-description: "OS 5.1.6 brings further increased stability and performance"
+description: "Fixes and improvements with OS 5.1.6, plus a note about the future"
 author: danrabbit
 image: /images/hera-updates-for-june-2020/code@2x.png
 tags: